 When you drive you're responsible for the safety of your passengers, your fellow drivers, other people's property, pedestrians and yourself.
 Insurance helps ensure your ability to cover the costs of potential damages or injuries.
 It depends on the type of auto insurance coverages you have as part of your policy as to what it will cover.

-In most states liability coverages of property damage and bodily injury are required.
+In most states, liability coverages of property damage and bodily injury are required as the state's minimum auto insurance coverage.
 With liability auto insurance you are protecting your assets by having insurance that will pay for the damages you cause others to their property or for their bodily injuries.
 Without the benefit of insurance covering these claims you would personally be responsible for these expenses.

-If you add optional coverages such as collision and comprehensive your auto insurance will protect your investment (your car) and guarantees you a way of coping with the expense of accidents, vandalism or theft.
+If you add optional coverages, such as collision and comprehensive, to your auto insurance they will protect your investment (your car) and guarantees you a way of coping with the expense of accidents, vandalism or theft.
 It also secures your financial responsibility to the financial institution that lent you money to buy your vehicle.

 Collision coverage covers damage to your vehicle when your vehicle hits, or is hit by, another vehicle, or other object.
 This type of physical damage coverage pays to fix your vehicle, less the deductible you choose at the onset of your policy.